ecrichter/ecrichter.github.io/Projects/Energymarkdown.md

 ![](Energymarkdown_files/figure-markdown_github/unnamed-chunk-14-1.png)

+Submeter 3 corresponds to the electric water heater and air conditioner.
+The above time series is composed of one observation per week for three years.
+It appears somewhat grandular, but it is clear that these appliances are consuming a large portion of energy on a consistent basis.

 ``` r
 autoplot(tsSM1_08Janhourly, ts.colour = 'blue', xlab = "Day", ylab = "Watt Hours", main = "Sub-meter 1")
 ```

 ![](Energymarkdown_files/figure-markdown_github/unnamed-chunk-14-2.png)

+Submeter 1 corresponds to the kitchen.
+This time series data is composed of one observation per hour for the month of January 2008.
+Although the energy usage is not as consistent as the heater and air conditioner, the spikes are much higher!

 ``` r
 autoplot(tsSM2_janDaily, ts.colour = 'olivedrab', xlab = "Year", ylab = "Watt Hours", main = "Sub-meter2")
 ```

 ![](Energymarkdown_files/figure-markdown_github/unnamed-chunk-14-3.png)

+Submeter 2 corresponds to the laundry room.
+This time series data is composed of one observation per day for each January month of the corresponding year.
+To be clear, we are looking at January usage from 2007 to 2011, or about four months of data.
+This visualization reafirms that laundry is done only occasionally.
+The power usage is not nearly as consistent as in the kichen and ac/water heater units.

 Forecasting
 ===========